Plus500 in South Africa: Review & Minimum Deposit

 Does Plus500 have MetaTrader?

 No. Plus500 uses only its own WebTrader and mobile app.
-If you specifically want MT4 or MT5, consider Exness, Safe Trading, BDSwiss or OctaFX instead.
+If you specifically want MT4 or MT5, consider Exness, FxPro, BDSwiss or OctaFX instead.

 What does Plus500 cost to trade?